-Bridge Club Live (BCL) is affiliated with the EBU and can therefore issue Master Points for their sessions which meet the necessary requirements for points to be awarded.
+Bridge Club Live (BCL) is affiliated with the EBU as an Online Affiliated Club and can therefore issue Master Points for their sessions which meet the necessary requirements for points to be awarded.
 These are full value ‘local points’, and count towards all EBU Master Point rankings, and can be earned in most BCL competitions – their movement tourneys and leagues, and the ‘Dido Tourney’, are all included.

 Bridge Club Live offers all bridge players: